 One thing that most of the reef-safe sunscreen brands have in common is that almost all are either a cream or a spray.
 This is great for those who travel with check-in bags.
 However, if you are traveling carry-on only you’ll need something that will pass through security.
 Cue the Miami Gorgeous Natural Sunscreen Stick.
 Miami Gorgeous uses non-nano zinc oxide combined with natural ingredients.
 These include avocado oil, beeswax, and coconut oil.
 Together they nourish and moisturize while also protecting both your skin and the ocean.

-Those traveling with young kids might want to consider the All Good SPF 50+ Kid’s Sunscreen Butter Stick.
+Those traveling with young kids might want to consider their childrens reef-safe sunscreen stick.
 This coconut oil based coral safe sunscreen is SPF 50 and good for the whole family.
 It’s all-natural and good for your carry on as well.

 5. Raw Elements Reef Safe Sunscreen